Summer Undergraduate Research Symposium

 school recruitment fair) to supplement your experience.

 Internal presentation opportunities are also offered.
-For instance the American Chemical Society Student Affiliates (ACS-SA) offers a poster symposium and the College of Education and Human Services offers a Student Research Forum each spring semester.
+For instance, the College of Education and Human Services offers a Student Research Forum each spring semester.